message/iata/NL.md

 - passengers with a visa issued on or after 19 March 2020 by the country of final destination;
 - merchant seamen;
 - military personnel.
-3. Passengers entering the Netherlands must have:
-- a negative COVID-19 test taken at most 24 hours before boarding the flight of the first embarkation point.
-Tests accepted are: LAMP, MPOCT, NAAT, PCR, RT-PCR and TMA; or
-- a negative COVID-19 rapid antigen test taken at most 24 hours before boarding the flight of the first embarkation point, and
-- a negative COVID-19 test taken at most 72 hours before arrival.
+3. Passengers must have a negative COVID-19 test taken at most 72 hours before arrival.
 Tests accepted are: LAMP, MPOCT, NAAT, PCR, RT-PCR and TMA.
 This does not apply to:
 - passengers younger than 13 years;
 - passengers with a diplomatic passport;
-- passengers arriving from Aruba, Australia, China (People's Rep.), Curacao, Finland, Greece (the regions of Ionian Islands, North Aegean and South Aegean), Hong Kong (SAR China), Iceland, Ireland (Rep.), Israel, Korea (Rep.), Macao (SAR China), Malta, New Zealand, Norway (excluding Oslo and the Agder county), Portugal, Rwanda, Singapore, Spain (the Balearic and Canary Islands), St. Eustatius and Saba, St. Maarten or Thailand;
 - merchant seamen;
 - passengers with a NATO Travel Order or a NATO-2 visa;
 - passengers with: